-Can you better personalise the experience using information you have about individual prospects?
+Can you better personalize the experience using information you have about individual prospects?

-Their interactions and behaviours should influence and shape the flow of communications delivered.
+Their interactions and behaviors should influence and shape the flow of communications delivered.

-Eventually, you should emerge with an optimised lead nurturing structure built through a series of rational, insight-based decisions.
+Eventually, you should emerge with an optimized lead nurturing structure built through a series of rational, insight-based decisions.